The Arizona Raiders

 The Arizona Raiders is a 1936 American Western film directed by James P. Hogan and starring Buster Crabbe and Marsha Hunt.
-It was based on a Zane Grey novel and released by Paramount Pictures.
+It was based on the 1938 Zane Grey novel Raiders of Spanish Peaks and released by Paramount Pictures.
 The film is also known as Bad Men of Arizona (American reissue title).

-Premise
+Plot

 Nelson saves himself and Wilson from hanging.
-They acquire jobs at Linday's ranch and then foil horse thieves.
+They acquire jobs at Lindsay's ranch and then foil horse thieves.